conditional-statement/Base-PHPUnit/README.md

 ## Making the test past in the easiest possible way.

+___Being the evil programmer__

 Whenever attempting to make a test pass, try do so in the most convenient way as possible.
 In this case the easiest way possible to pass the test `public function sumOfNumbers()` is to return the number four in the method it is testing i.e  `addition()` in the class `tddExample` in the folder `src/Project/Entity/tddExample.php`.
+This is referred to being the evil programmer: using as little energy and passing the test as ___lazily___ as possible.

  `function addition()
  {